I hope that you’re having a fantastic weekend as the week ahead is likely to get volatile.

 In brief (TL:DR)

-U.S. stocks were mixed as tech stocks were battered while rotation into other industries saw most indices just marginally higher, as better-than-forecast job data out of the U.S. for July saw the S&P 500 (+0.06%), blue-chip Dow Jones Industrial Average (+0.17%) up, while the tech-heavy Nasdaq Composite (-0.87%) give up most of the week’s gains.
+U.S. stocks closed mixed on Friday as tech stocks were battered while rotation into other industries saw most indices just marginally higher, as better-than-forecast job data out of the U.S. for July saw the S&P 500 (+0.06%), blue-chip Dow Jones Industrial Average (+0.17%) up, while the tech-heavy Nasdaq Composite (-0.87%) gave up most of the week’s gains.

 In today’s issue…